 Learn songs from each other.
 This is the best way to learn the tunes!
 The book is designed for group singing.
 When you take part in singing with others, it is easy to pick up the tune as you go along, because you have the lyrics right in front of you.

 There are hundreds of monthly song circles and sing-alongs held all over North America on a monthly or in some cases a weekly basis.
 Many of these are listed on this site in a special directory.
 In addition many people sing regularly together in their faith communities, schools, camps, and community centers.

 But this doesn't have to happen in a formal sing-along.
 It happens all the time informally in families and among friends.

-Listen to playlists on Spotify.
+- Spotify.
 Joe Offer, one of the associate editors of Rise Again and a frequent contributor to Mudcat Cafe has created playlists in Spotify that allow you to listen to the tunes to many of the songs in Rise Again: Spotify playlists.

 A teaching MP3 disc is also included with every copy of Where Have All the Flowers Gone (in the 2009 Norton edition).

 Because of the ready availability of audio sources through The Music Box, we do not plan to create similar teaching discs for Rise Again.